How to Tackle Job Insecurity: Job Resources VS Demands

 1. Resources and demands both matter for job insecurity but the former matters more.

-4. The extent to which one feels job insecurity depends on macro economic and cultural factors.
+5. The extent to which one feels job insecurity depends on macro economic and cultural factors.

 Have you ever found yourself trying to look busy at work, just to avoid being perceived as slacking on the job, and to protect your job?
 That feeling refers to job insecurity – the fear of losing one’s job.

 Job insecurity (JI) is a menace.
-In the Randstad’s Annual work monitor report almost half of the respondents worried about the economic uncertainties and their impact on their job and over a third worried about losing their jobs altogether (see here).
+In the Randstad’s Annual work monitor report almost half of the respondents worried about the economic uncertainties and their impact on their job.
+In the same report over a third worried about losing their jobs altogether (see here).
 In another poll, in the US, the results aren’t as grim but they show 15% of the respondents’ thought they were going to lose their jobs in a year (see here).
 I know annual survey results are not good evidence for you evidence-based folks out there, but last year at SFW I wrote an article that explained how grave job insecurity(JI) is with over 50 negative associations spanning individual, work and organizational outcomes (see, here).
 This year I decided to return to the topic with another luminous study by Jiang et. al. (2021).

 What is Job Insecurity?